SKRC

 12l.
 At no time may a kart be lifted over a track perimeter fence.

 14. Entries open on publication of the SKRC calendar.
 Entries close on the Saturday ONE WEEK PRIOR to the meeting.
 Entries should be sent to Mrs. S. Game, 16 Graham Rd, Bicester Oxon OX26 2HP.
-The entry fee is £40 members £50 non members.
+The entry fee* is £50 Members, TKM Clubman £65 which includes Saturday pm practice, £85 non members (January, February, March meetings advance payment is £135 members not applicable to TKM Clubman), SuperPrix £75 members (including TKM Clubman), £90 non-members.
 Entries will be selected by date of receipt, but entries may be refused if the class desired is full (see 7a).
 Late entries may be accepted at an additional cost of £10 subject to availability.
-An entry fee will be returned on receipt of a written request before the closing date.
+An entry fee will be returned on receipt of a written request before the closing date. (*plus any credit card surcharge of 2%).
+Entries and any final instructions will be notified by email.

 14a.
 Should a meeting be cancelled after signing on but before practice has started, the entry fee for this meeting will carried forward to the next meeting.
-However should a driver wish to have a refund then an administration fee of £5 will be deducted from this refund.
+However should a driver wish to have a refund then an administration fee of £10 will be deducted from this refund.
+Pre-paid discounted Jan/Feb/Mar (Winter 100 Series) entry fee is non-refundable and non-transferable.

-15. The stewards of the meeting will be Mike Coombs, Adrian Game, Keith Bisp, Boyd Barrington, Chris Smith, Tony Bury.
+15. The stewards of the meeting will be Steve Weatherhead, Adrian Game, Keith Bisp, Boyd Barrington, Tony Bury.

-The Clerks of Course will be Steve Chapman, Peter Cox, Kevin Edwards, Steve Arthur, Roger Allen, Alan Bryant, Ian Moore, Martin Bean.
+The Clerks of Course will be from Steve Chapman, Peter Cox, Kevin Edwards, Steve Arthur, Alan Bryant, Ian Moore, Martin Bean, Ian Higgins, Harry Heath, Phil Cox as shown in the programme or bulletin.

 The Competition Secretary will be Sonja Game & the Eligibility Scrutineer will be Paul Klaassen.

 Provisional results will be displayed on the notice board in race control as soon as possible after the completion of a race.
-Rule C(d)48-50 applies.
+Rule C5.2.1 – C5.2.3 inclusive apply.
 Post Race Scrutineering will take place after heats and finals and all results are deemed provisional until all karts are released by the Scrutineers and/or after completion of any Judicial or Technical procedures, including the testing of fuel, which may take several days.
 After 30 days the results will become final provided there are no appeals or tribunals outstanding that may affect those results.
 Any changes to the original provisional results will be published.

-16a.
-Protests and appeals must be made in accordance with MSA Year Book Section C(d) and with the appropriate fee Z. Any entrant who protests the eligibility of an engine will be required to deposit the cost of the engine strip and inspection which will be forfeit if the engine is deemed eligible.
+16. Protests and appeals must be made in accordance with MSA Year Book Section C and with the appropriate fee.
+Any entrant who protests the eligibility of an engine will be required to deposit the cost of the engine strip and inspection which will be forfeit if the engine is deemed eligible.

-17. The scrutineers will be making fuel and tyre tests.
+17. The scrutineers will be making fuel, fluid and tyre tests as per Blue Book D.34 and the proposed D.38.

-18. All competitors and their team members are forbidden from entering the following areas - Shenington Village (except when using the facilities within the village), lap scoring, the field between the dummy grid and the track, the farm equipment area, the noise test area (other than the driver), parc ferme (other than the driver and two mechanics when specified in the Regulations of the Meeting), the track itself and its surrounds (unless given permission by the Clerk of Course).
+18. All competitors and their team members are forbidden from entering the following areas - Shenington Village (except when using the facilities within the village), lap scoring, the farm equipment area, the noise test area (other than the driver & mechanic), parc ferme (other than the driver and two mechanics when specified in the Regulations of the Meeting), the track itself and its surrounds (unless given permission by the Clerk of Course) and the non-spectator areas of the banks at any time.
 Generators must be switched off between the hours of 2300 and 0700.
-The riding of bikes, scooters, gopeds etc by competitors or any team members in the pits is strictly forbidden, as is the driving of motor vehicles for which the driver is not authorised under RTA legislation.
+The riding of bikes, scooters, gopeds etc by competitors or any team members in the pits is strictly forbidden and on the patio at any time, as is the driving of motor vehicles for which the driver is not authorised under RTA legislation.
 Access to the circuit without permission is prohibited, access for dogs, bikes etc is prohibited at all times.
 The use of stakes driven into the hard standing in the paddock is forbidden.
 Stepladders or temporary structures for viewing adjacent to the track perimeter are forbidden.
 Tyres must not be left at the circuit under any circumstances.
 The penalty for all of the above is up to and including exclusion from the meeting.
+Dogs are permitted but must be kept inside a vehicle or on a lead at all times and are not permitted on the track at any time.

 *Dates and Permit number will change by race - see notice board in reception and programme.